Haitian conflict: Ousting of Ariel Henry

-On 2 and 3 March, armed gangs stormed the two largest prisons in Haiti, one in Croix des Bouquets, the other in Port-au-Prince, resulting in more than 4,700 inmates escaping.
+On 2 and 3 March, armed gangs stormed the two largest prisons, one in Croix des Bouquets, the other in Port-au-Prince, resulting in more than 4,700 inmates escaping.
 With a force of only 9,000 at work, police were undermanned and outgunned by the gangs.
 The gang leaders, including Chérizier, demanded Henry's resignation.
 In particular, Chérizier said his goal was to capture Haiti's police chief and government ministers and prevent Henry's return.

-Over 12 people have been killed in the conflict, while the UN estimates that 15,000 people have fled the violence in Port-au-Prince.
-On 3 March, the Haitian government, under Finance Minister Michel Patrick Boisvert, declared a 72-hour state of emergency and a nighttime curfew in an attempt to curb the violence and chaos; the government noted "increasingly violent criminal acts" throughout Port-au-Prince, including vandalism, kidnapping and murder.
+At least 12 people were killed in the conflict, while the UN estimates that 15,000 people have fled the violence in Port-au-Prince.
+On 3 March the Haitian government under Finance Minister Michel Patrick Boisvert declared a 72-hour state of emergency and a nighttime curfew in an attempt to curb the violence and chaos; the government noted "increasingly violent criminal acts" throughout Port-au-Prince, including vandalism, kidnapping and murder.
 According to the United Nations, gangs controlled around 80% of Port-au-Prince.

-On 4 March, at around 1 p.m. local time, armed gangs attacked the heavily fortified Toussaint Louverture International Airport, exchanging gunfire with police and the Haitian Armed Forces in an attempt to take control of the facility after rumors that Henry would return to the country, fueling speculation that an alliance between rival gangs was forming to overthrow the Haitian government.
-In particular, Johnson André, the leader of the 5 Seconds gang, appeared also to be linked to the attacks.
-Other riot leaders, including Guy Philippe, reportedly aimed for the presidency of Haiti.
-Guy Philippe led the 2004 coup d'état.
+On 4 March gangs attacked the heavily fortified Toussaint Louverture International Airport, exchanging gunfire with police and the Haitian Armed Forces in an attempt to take control of the facility after rumors that Henry would return to the country, fueling speculation that an alliance between rival gangs was forming to overthrow the Haitian government.
+In particular, Johnson André, the leader of the 5 Seconds gang, appeared to be linked to the attacks.
+Other riot leaders, including Guy Philippe who led the 2004 Haitian coup d'état, reportedly aimed for the presidency of Haiti.
 Flights were grounded as the airport was shut down, and the Stade Sylvio Cator and national bank were also attacked.
-Other public institutions, including schools and banks, were closed.
+Other public institutions including schools and banks were closed.

-On 5 March, United Nations Secretary-General António Guterres stated his desire for "urgent action, particularly in providing financial support for the multinational security support mission".
-Later that day, Henry landed at Luis Muñoz Marín International Airport in Puerto Rico in an attempt to return to Haiti to control the violence.
-While Henry was abroad making arrangements for 1,000 Kenyan police to arrive in Haiti, fighting erupted in the capital with gangs assaulting several government buildings, including the National Palace.
-It was reported that Chérizier is leading the gang forces' assault.